jondade/Fastly-IP-allowlist-notify/README.md

 ### Fastly Requirements

 * Fastly account with IP list enabled.
+You may need to contact [support](mailto:support@fastly.com).
 * Fastly API key found on the account page.

 ## Instructions